aneely/ruby-crash-course/README.md

 For ease of reading for beginners, classes and modules that are dependencies are grouped in the same files for the most part.

 ## TODO
-Topics yet to cover include: structs, metaprogramming, any kind of deep-dive of standard library features, requiring files in depth, and gems/frameworks.
+Topics yet to cover include: structs, metaprogramming, nil, any kind of deep-dive of standard library features, requiring files in depth, and gems/frameworks.

 ## Housekeeping
 The code has been tested with Ruby 2.5.
 This crash-course has been developed by Andrew Neely (@ravinglogic on Twitter and @aneely on Github) with the sponsorship of [Flywheel](getflywheel.com) and is licensed under the MIT license.
 Attribution is appreciated if you find this useful in introducing more people to Ruby.